bahanonu/ciatah/README.md

 Users should spatially filter one-photon or other data with background noise (e.g. neuropil).
 To get a feel for how the different spatial filtering affects SNR/movie data before running the full processing pipeline, run `viewMovieRegistrationTest` module.
 Then select either `matlab divide by lowpass before registering` or `matlab bandpass before registering` then change `filterBeforeRegFreqLow` and `filterBeforeRegFreqHigh` settings, see below.

+Within each folder will be a sub-folder called `preprocRunTest` inside of which is a series of sub-folders called `preprocRun##` that will contain a file called `settings.mat` that can be loaded into `modelPreprocessMovie` so the same settings that worked during the test can be used during the actual pre-processing run.

 ![image](https://user-images.githubusercontent.com/5241605/52497447-f3f65880-2b8a-11e9-8875-c6b408e5c011.png)

 - You'll get an output like the below: